Five more coronavirus related deaths in York trust

 FIVE more people with coronavirus have died at hospitals within the York Teaching Hospital NHS Foundation Trust.

-Of the 155 coronavirus related deaths, 94 have been at York Hospital, while 61 have been at Scarborough.

-There have been a further 40 deaths in total in the North East and Yorkshire.

-A further 383 people, who tested positive for the Coronavirus (Covid-19) have died, bringing the total number of confirmed reported deaths in hospitals in England to 22,432.
+Nationwide, a further 244 people, who tested positive for the Coronavirus (Covid-19) have died, bringing the total number of confirmed reported deaths in hospitals in England to 23,952.

-Patients were aged between 28 and 100 years old, 41 of the 383 patients, aged between 28 and 96 years old, had no known underlying health condition.
+Patients were aged between 49 and 99 years old.
+Four of the 244 patients, aged between 51 and 78 years old, had no known underlying health condition.

 Their families have been informed.